 Why should phonologists favor corpus analysis over the experimental data (elicited native-speaker judgments of acceptability) common in syntax?
-I've just mentioned one reason, namely the burden of tradition.
-Phonological theory is founded on well over a century of corpus-based analysis, and it would be highly impractical to rederive all of the basic concepts using experimental data.

-Less trivially, even if the patterns in dictionaries actually reflect diachronic processes rather than synchronic grammar (Ohala 1986), these processes are also systematic and psychological, and arguably are composed out of the same stuff that composes synchronic grammar (see Blevins 2004 for arguments against this, and Hayes and Steriade 2004 and Kiparsky 2006 for defenses of the traditional view).
+In the previous paragraph (and in the introduction to this book) I cited the burden of tradition: Phonological theory is founded on well over a century of corpus-based analysis, and it would be highly impractical to rederive all of the basic concepts using experimental data.
+Less trivially, even if the patterns in lexicons actually reflect diachronic processes more than synchronic grammar (Ohala 1986), these diachronic processes are also systematic and mental, and arguably are built of the same components (e.g. features, constraints) that compose synchronic mental grammar (see Blevins 2004, Hansson 2008, and Boersma and Hamann 2008 for arguments against this traditional view, and Hayes and Steriade 2004, Kiparsky 2006, Martin 2007, and Moreton 2008 for empirical defenses of it).

 Corpus data also make cross-linguistic comparisons much easier than would a reliance solely on judgment data.
 For this reason, phonologists have a much longer history of addressing typological issues than do syntacticians.
 Belying their titles, The sound pattern of English (Chomsky and Halle 1968) ranges far beyond English, whereas Aspects of the theory of syntax (Chomsky 1965) is almost exclusively restricted to aspects of English syntax.
-It's not surprising, then, that Optimality Theory, the currently dominant theory in phonology, is so typologically oriented.
+It is not surprising, then, that Optimality Theory, the currently dominant theory in phonology, is so typologically oriented.

 Finally, given the dual status of a corpus as output of language use and input to language learning, shifting to judgment-based analyses would not avoid the necessity of corpus analysis.
-Speakers cannot judge words or nonce forms without checking them for familiarity or comparing them with other words (e.g. Bailey and Hahn 2001).
+Speakers cannot judge words or nonce forms without checking them for familiarity or comparing them with other words (Bailey and Hahn 2001).
 In other words, speakers make phonological judgments at least partly by conducting a sort of naive corpus analysis.
-Researchers who don't anticipate them with formal corpus analyses of their own might misinterpret the effects of lexical frequency or superficial analogy for truly productive grammar.
+Researchers who do not anticipate them with formal corpus analyses of their own might misinterpret the effects of superficial analogy for true grammar.

-The increasing use of experimental data in the testing of phonological hypotheses is certainly welcome; there's no such thing as too much data.
-Nevertheless, given the justified centrality of corpus data in phonological theory, it remains important to understand how they may best be analyzed.
+The increasing use of experimental data in the testing of phonological hypotheses is certainly welcome.
+Nevertheless, given the well-justified role of corpus data in phonological theory, it remains important to understand how they may best be analyzed.